Infrastructure Cost Charges (ICCs) for open access services

 1. at least one station served has average entries / exits above 15 million passengers per year, or is within two miles of a station meeting that criterion

-2. at least one station (or stations(s)) that directly serves an airport has average entries / exits above 10 million passengers
+2. at least one other station served has average entries / exits above 10 million passengers, or is within two miles of a station meeting that criterion

-3. the two stations meeting these demand thresholds are at least 40 miles apart
+3. and two of the stations meeting these demand thresholds are at least 40 miles apart

 Airport services